 - Place the springform on a wire rack and let cool completely.

 - Place the cream cheese in a bowl and mix it shortly to make it softer.
-Add the soft butter and mix well until the mixtures turns pale and creamy.
+Add the soft butter and mix well until the mixture turns pale and creamy.

 - Slowly, start adding the melted chocolate, 1 tablespoon at a time, stirring well after each addition.
 Once you have incorporated all the chocolate, mix well until fluffy.